Join the Conversation: Veterans Support

 Share Tips

-Preparing to leave the structure and intensity of active duty can be daunting.
-Life in the military is like nothing else, and only those who experienced the rigid schedule, discipline and anticipation of combat can truly understand it.
+Preparing to leave active duty can be daunting.
+Only those who experienced the rigid schedule, discipline and anticipation of combat can truly understand it.

 That's why it can be helpful for those in the service to make an exit plan for future employment, keep in touch with fellow vets, and reconnect with civilian life.
 Learn how: resources.lucet.health/toolkit-veterans-support/reentering-civilian-life-after-active-duty